Takerman/app-portfolio/wp-content/plugins/sg-cachepress/readme.txt

 = SiteGround Optimizer Caching Page =

+On this page, you can control your website cache.

+Dynamic Caching:
+	With our Dynamic Caching enabled all non-static resources of your website are cached to prevent unnecessary database queries and page loading, effectively decreasing the loading speed and TTFB (time to first byte) of your website.
+Dynamic Caching runs by default on all SiteGround servers and available only for them.

+File-Based Caching:
+	With file-based caching enabled we will create static HTML versions of your website which will be served to future visitors.
+The files are stored in the browser memory.
+	Included in version 7.0.0, the File-Based Caching is available both for SiteGround and non SiteGround users.

+	File-Based Caching configuration:
+		- Clean up interval - this allows you to manage the interval File-Based cache will be automatically purged on.
+		- Preheat cache - When Preheating is enabled, our system will reload the cache once it is purged after content update in order to serve the fastest possible results to your real visitors.
+Preheating is using the website sitemap and being executed via cron.
+		- Logged-in users cache - By default, we do not cache content for logged in users.
+Once Logged In Cache is enabled, we will store separate caches for each user.
+Note, that if you have many users, the size of the stored cache may be increased.

+Memcached:
+	Powerful object caching for your site.
+Memcached stores frequently executed queries to your databases and then reuses them for better performance.
+It is available only on SiteGround Environment.

-On this page, you can control your Dynamic Caching which runs by default on all SiteGround servers and enable the Memcached object caching for your site.
-You can also enable Automatic Cache purge which will clear the cache when needed.
-You can now use WordPress API Cache Control checkbox if you need the WP API cache purged too.
+You can also enable Automatic Purge which will clear the cache when needed.
+You can use the WordPress API Cache Control checkbox if you need the WP API cache purged too.
 Enabling the Browser-specific caching will create different cache versions based on the user agent used.
-From Exclude Post Types you can exclude the ones you don’t want to be cached at all.
+From Exclude Post Types you can exclude the ones you don’t want to be cached by Dynamic Caching.
+Feature is not available for File-Based Caching.
 You can also exclude specific URLs or use a wildcard to exclude any sub-pages of a specific “parent-page”.
+The feature applies both for Dynamic and File-Based Caching.
 We have also provided a test tool where you can check if a specific URL has Dynamic caching actually running.

 We have a filter that allows you to control which user roles have access to flush the cache using the Purge SG Cache button.